 Prof McElvaney was an invited speaker at the 27th annual North American Cystic Fibrosis conference held in Salt Lake City, Utah.
 His presentation focused on "What role fungi play in Cystic Fibrosis lung disease".

 Dr. Emmet O'Brien was presented with the 2013 European Alpha1 Antitrypsin Laurell's Training Awards (eALTA) at the 2013 European Respiratory Society (ERS) Annual Congress in Barcelona, Spain.
 The annual awards, provide two fellowships to young investigators whose research contributes to the understanding and treatment of alpha1-antitrypsin (AAT) deficiency.
 AAT deficiency is a rare, genetic condition in which low levels of the alpha1 protein can result in the early onset of emphysema and liver disease and can lead to disability and premature death.
-Dr O'Brien project entitled project is entitled ‘Neutrophil degranulation in individuals with alpha-1 antitrypsin deficiency' and is currently being carried out in the Department of Medicine, under the supervision of Prof Gerry McElvaney, Dr Emer Reeves and Dr David Bergin.
+Dr O'Brien project entitled project is entitled ‘Neutrophil degranulation in individuals with alpha-1 antitrypsin deficiency' and is currently being carried out in the Department of Medicine, under the supervision of Prof Gerry McElvaney and Dr Emer Reeves.

 Prof McElvaney presided over the 35th annual European Cystic Fibrosis conference held at the Convention Centre Dublin on June 7th-9th.
 At this event Kerstin Pohl, HRB PhD Scholar in Diagnostics and Therapeutics for Human Disease who is who is jointly supervised Prof McElvaney and Dr Emer Reeves was awarded the 2012 European Cystic Fibrosis Society (ECFS) Young Investigators Award.
 The ECFS Award is given annually to individual researchers who made an outstanding contribution to the basic understanding of cystic fibrosis or to the treatment or care of people with cystic fibrosis.